Indulge in the southern classic dessert of old fashioned homemade banana pudding. This traditional recipe is a fan-favorite treat!

 “Well, there are so many boys on the other teams that are better than me; I just don’t think I’ll make it.
 I’m not good enough,” he said.

-Folks, the reality is that there will almost ALWAYS be someone out there who is better than you, more successful than you, has a nicer car than you, plays soccer better than you.
-And we can’t let that keep us from the things we love.
+The reality is that there will almost ALWAYS be someone out there who is better than you, more successful than you, has a nicer car than you, or plays soccer better than you.
+You can’t let that keep you from the things you love.

-I’m reminded of some words I shared with a group I spoke to a few years back.
-When we get caught up in the whole “grass is greener” thing, I told them to stay so intently focused on keeping their own grass green than they don’t have the time to see if the neighbor even has grass.
+I’m reminded of some words I shared with a group I spoke to a few years back… When we get caught up in the whole “grass is greener” thing, it is vitally important to stay intently focused on keeping our own grass green.
+This way we don’t have time to see if the neighbor even has grass.

 One thing I like to do differently is to allow the custard to cool before I pour it over the bananas and vanilla wafers.
 It helps to keep the bananas from browning.
 Yes, you’re going to put the whole thing in the oven, but it won’t be long enough to heat the pudding all the way through again.